DeepikaSM96/KnowitTest/README.md

 docker run --name postgresql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=my password -p 5432:5432 -v /data:/var/lib/postgresql/data -d postgres
 This will pull the image to the docker container.
 Using python script databse can be populated with information from API using the URL (installed packages before execution py -m pip install python-calendarific and py -m pip install urllib3)
-Using CRON schedule builder you can run the workflow.
-Select crontab generator where you can select the time and days required to run and click on generate.
 Create github pipeline using following steps:
 1. Go to actions and click on set up workflow under python application.
 2. For my testing I removed link block under the preview script then start commited.